Skip to content

 The drawback of this option is that such calls can be blocked by ad blockers or do-not-track plugins on the client side.

-Server-side tracking¶
+Server-side tracking

 Another option is to call the tracker from the server.
 The most important drawback is that the event request increases the general request time.
-If the network is overloaded or the Personalization server is not available, the number of requests can grow and lead to a stalled and finally crashing HTTP service.
+If the network is overloaded or the Personalization server isn't available, the number of requests can grow and lead to a stalled and finally crashing HTTP service.
 See below the techniques that help avoid these problems.

-Tracking at the bottom¶
+Tracking at the bottom

-Tracking asynchronously¶
+Tracking asynchronously

 If the website is implemented in a language that supports multithreading, non-blocking I/O or messaging infrastructure, you can start the event request right after the browser request is received instead of waiting for this process to finish.

-Client-side tracking¶
+Client-side tracking

-Using JSONP¶
+Using JSONP

 Another solution is to provide a proxy on the server side, which forwards script requests to the Personalization server.
 In this model, the requests are triggered from the client, when the page is already loaded and rendered.
-It is impossible to request the recommendation controller server directly from JavaScript (either through the AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
+It's impossible to request the recommendation controller server directly from JavaScript (either through the AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
 One possible work around this limitation is JSONP.

-Using server proxy¶
+Using server proxy

 Another option is to tunnel the JavaScript request through the proxy on the same server.
 The server only forwards requests to the Personalization server.
 It can be an implemented Apache proxy module, an independent daemon (for example, "netcat"), or a PHP script.